Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 We work only with the `comment` field.
 However, as a note, `source` is the comment’s id in the tree of comments to an article.

-> **Note**: The dataset is an immigration-related subset sampled from the much larger SFU Opinion and Comments Corpus (SOCC).
+> **NOTE**: The dataset is an immigration-related subset sampled from the much larger SFU Opinion and Comments Corpus (SOCC).
 More information on how it was sampled can be found in the thesis (Chapter 3 "Approach", subsection 3.1 "Data").

 ## Methodology